caleb531/sw-update-manager/README.md

 on the API.
 However, you could effortlessly use any of these features with React/JSX or another library.

-### 3. Listen for update requests from your service worker
+### 3. Listen for update requests to your service worker

 The final step in configuring Update Manager is to listen for events from the service worker itself.